-- Anti foreigner feelings started in WWI when Germans were discriminated against. - .
+Sacco Palmer Raids 1919-1921 Attorney General Mitchell Palmer set up a division headed by I Edgar Hoover to look into 'Reds' in government.: - .
+200,000 + investigated - .
+Thousands deported or jailed - .
+Most were innocent, many arrested for looking like a radical By mid 1920 the 'Red Scare' was largely over - as lawyers protested about civil rights.
+Companies - at first for the 'Red Scare' realised they were losing workers RED SCARE Red Scare After WWI there was a fear that communists (Reds) would take over America, like the Bolshevik revolution in Russia. 🏠 Causes - Anti foreigner feelings started in WWI when Germans were discriminated against. - .
 Bolshevik Revolution in Russia in 1917 when Communists had taken over Russia, people were scared it could happen in the USA - .
-Socialist groups (Socialist Party & International Workers of the Word) had been anti WWI and were said to be unpatriotic. - .
-Newspapers adding to hysteria with true and not so true stories - .
-Bombings: in 1919: April 2 oomb were planned to be sent to ians lune - 8 bombs in 8 cities was off by Italian anarchists - .
-Many trade unionists were communists/socia and strikes e.g..4 strike in 1919 to get better conditions workers - nt went up after WWI, when .
-Unemr ped.
-This led to a war p rikes seri the cor m WV Soldie ected a decent job eir ret quences mmunist/ ocialist had a difficult time munists/socialists were nigrants from Europe & labelled as 'Reds' ent of Justice started to investigate foreigners .
-Palmer Raids (1919-1921) arrested communists and anarchists
+Socialist groups (Socialist Party & International Workers of the Word) had been anti WWI and were said to be unpatriotic. - Newspapers adding to hysteria with with true and not so true stories - Bombings: in 1919: April 36 bombs were planned to be sent to politicians lune - 8 bombs in 8 cities was set off by Italian anarchists - Many trade unionists were communists/socialists, who led protests and strikes e.g..
+Trade unions had gone on strike in 1919 to get better pay and conditions for the workers - Unemployment went up after WWI, when war production was stopped.
+This led to a series of strikes across the country.
+Soldiers returning from WWI expected a decent job upon their return.
+Consequences .
+Anyone thought to be communist/ socialist had a difficult time Many communists/socialists were immigrants from Europe & labelled as 'Reds' Department of Justice started to investigate foreigners Palmer Raids (1919-1921) arrested communists and anarchists .

-.
 Sacco & Vanzetti (communists) were found guilty of murder, though they were likely innocent .
-Businessmen attacked trade unions as many leaders were communists & they said that strikes were the start of a revolution en went on strike and again blamed.
+Businessmen attacked trade unions as many leaders were communists & they said that strikes were the start of a revolution .
+Red Scare was largely over my mid 1920s 💢 Boston Police Strike 1919 Policemen went on strike and again 'Reds' were blamed.
+Police chief threatened to sack them so they returned to work.